laliberte/cdb_query/docs/intro.rst

    Its output is used by the "optimset" command.
 2. The `optimset` command refines the "discover" step to check on full availability of specified data over the specified date information.
 Its output feeds is used by the `remote_retrieve` command.
-3. The `remote_retrieve` command then produces the final list of paths that enables retrieving of data from simple scripts using either wget or OpenDAP protocols.
+3. The `remote_retrieve` or `download` commands then retrieves the data using the OPeNDAP protocol or a wget command, respectively.
-4. The user executes either a wget or OpenDAP based retrieval.
-The output data is structured in a way that can be accessed by subsequent `discover` and other commands.
+4. The data retrieved from `download` is structured in a way that can be accessed by subsequent `discover` and other commands.
+5. The data retrieved from `remote_retrieve` keep the same structure as `optimset`.
+It can then be processed using the command `apply`.

 The source code for this project is available on github: https://github.com/laliberte/cdb_query